ADGEfficiency/data-science-south/content/lessons/shell.md

 Environment variables are not inherited by sub processes.

-We can however make environment variables accessible to sub processes using `lang:shell-session:export`:
+We can however make environment variables accessible to sub processes using `export`:

 ```shell-session
 $ export stage=production
 ```
-You will often see `lang:shell-session:export` used in the shell config scripts like `lang:shell-session:.bashrc`.
+You will often see `export` used in the shell config scripts like `.bashrc`.
 This is because these scripts are run during shell startup, and the environment variables defined in these scripts are supposed to be available to all sub processes.

 #### Viewing All Environment Variables

-You can see all the environment variables currently defined in your shell with the `lang:shell-session:env` command:
+You can see all the environment variables currently defined in your shell with the `env` command:

 ```shell-session
 $ env
 ```

-You can access an environment variable using the `lang:shell-session:$NAME` syntax.
-We can use `lang:shell-session:echo` to view the value of an environment variable:
+You can access an environment variable using the `$NAME` syntax.
+We can use `echo` to view the value of an environment variable:

 ```shell-session
 $ echo $HOME
 ```

-### The `lang:shell-session:PATH`
+### The `PATH`

-The `lang:shell-session:PATH` environment variable is a list of directories, separated by a `lang:shell-session::`.
+The `PATH` environment variable is a list of directories, separated by a `:`.

-The `lang:shell-session:PATH` environment variable is a list of directories that the shell will search when you type a command.
-Appending a directory to `lang:shell-session:PATH` makes that program accessible via a shell from any directory.
+The `PATH` environment variable is a list of directories that the shell will search when you type a command.
+Appending a directory to `PATH` makes that program accessible via a shell from any directory.

-The `lang:shell-session:PATH` variable will be quite long -- a useful tip is to pipe the variable into `lang:shell-session:tr`, which can replace the `lang:shell-session::` used to separate the paths with a new line `lang:shell-session:\n`:
+The `PATH` variable will be quite long -- a useful tip is to pipe the variable into `tr`, which can replace the `:` used to separate the paths with a new line `\n`:

 ```shell-session
 $ echo $PATH | tr ":" "\n"
 ```

-It's common to see the `lang:shell-session:PATH` variable modified in scripts by appending a new path onto the existing path:
+It's common to see the `PATH` variable modified in scripts by appending a new path onto the existing path:

 ```shell-session
 $ export PATH=$PATH:$SPARK_HOME/bin